grafana/mimir/docs/sources/operating/deploying-the-monitoring-mixin/dashboards/alertmanager.md

 # Alertmanager

-This dashboard shows health and activity metrics for the Alertmanager.
-It includes object storage metrics for operations triggered by the ruler.
+The Alertmanager dashboard shows health and activity metrics for the Alertmanager, and object storage metrics for operations triggered by the Alertmanager.

 ## Example

-The following screenshot shows an example of this dashboard from a demo cluster.
+The following example shows an Alertmanager dashboard from a demo cluster.

 ![Grafana Mimir Alertmanager dashboard](../../../images/dashboards/mimir-alertmanager.png)